Oda Nobunaga: Battle of Anegawa

-In July 1570, the Oda-Tokugawa allies laid siege to Yokoyama Castle and Odani Castle in Ōmi Province.
-Later, the combined Azai-Asakura force marched out to confront Nobunaga.
-Nobunaga advanced to the southern bank of the Anegawa River.

-The following morning, 30 July 1570, the battle began.
-Tokugawa Ieyasu joined his forces with Nobunaga, with the Oda and Azai clashing on the Anegawa east river while Tokugawa and Asakura grappled on the west of the river.
-The battle turned into a melee fought in the middle of the shallow Anegawa River.

-For a time, Nobunaga's forces fought the Azai upstream, while the Tokugawa warriors fought the Asakura downstream.
-After the Tokugawa forces finished off the Asakura, they turned and hit the Azai's right flank.
-The troops of the Mino Triumvirate, who had been held in reserve, then came forward and hit the Azai left flank.
-Soon both the Oda and Tokugawa forces defeated the combined forces of the Asakura and Azai clans.
+On July 21, 1570, Oda Nobunaga was able to cause castellans of castles in Azai territory to defect, causing retreat of Azai forces.
+On the 23rd of July, he besieged to Odani Castle in Ōmi Province, but withdrew due to the difficulty of the assault on the 24th.
+Setting up a siege at Yokohama castle, where his forces were approached from the rear by 8000 soldiers under the command of Asakura Kagetake, who was then joined by Azai Nagamasa.

+On the morning of the 30th of July, Nobunaga was joined by Tokugawa Ieyasu a battle occurred on the Anegawa river, near Nomura, in which the Oda were victorious, and the Azai and Asakura clans retreated back to Odani castle.
+Nobunaga and Ieyasu proceeded to complete the siege of Yokohama castle, then later besieged Sawayama Castle, erecting a long term siege fortifications.

-End of Asakura and Azai clan
+End of Asakura and Azai clans

 1573 represented the end of Azai and Asakura clans, as Nobunaga successfully destroyed the Azai and Asakura clans by driving them both to the point that their clan leaders committed suicide.
 After destroying Ichijōdani Castle, the castle home of Asakura Yoshikage, then pursuing Yoshikage to the Rokubō-kenshō monastery, where Yoshikage killed himself, Nobunaga then finished off the Azai clan at the Siege of Odani Castle.

-Ikkō-ikki Campaigns
+Ikkō-ikki campaigns

 Nobunaga faced a significant threat from the Ikkō-ikki, a resistance movement centered around the Jōdo Shinshū sect of Buddhism.
 The Ikkō-ikki began as a cult association for self-defense, but popular antipathy against the samurai due to the constant violence of the Sengoku period caused their numbers to swell.
 By the time of Nobunaga's rise to power, the Ikkō-ikki was a major organized armed force opposed to samurai rule in Japan.

 In August 1570, Nobunaga launched the Ishiyama Hongan-ji War against the Ikkō-ikki, while simultaneously fighting against his samurai rivals.
 In May 1571, Nobunaga besieged Nagashima, a series of Ikkō-ikki fortifications in Owari Province, beginning the Sieges of Nagashima.
 However, Nobunaga's first siege of Nagashima ended in failure, as his trusted general Shibata Katsuie was severely wounded and many of his samurai were lost before retreating.
 Despite this defeat, Nobunaga was inspired to launch another siege, the Siege of Mount Hiei.